Cray-HPE/docs-csm/operations/conman/Troubleshoot_ConMan_Asking_for_Password_on_SSH_Connection.md

     ```

     It may take some time to regenerate the keys and get them deployed to the BMCs,
-    but in a while the console connections using SSH should be reestablished.
+    but after a while the console connections using SSH should be reestablished.
 Note
     that it may be worthwhile to determine how the SSH key was modified and
-    establish site procedures to coordinate SSH key use; otherwise they may be
+    establish site procedures to coordinate SSH key use; otherwise, they may be
     overwritten again at a later time.